PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

 Dn.C2 is more accurate than Dn.C1.
 The model can implement the C2 operator as a bigram mapping from 2 input tokens to 1 result token.
-There are 7 distinct mappings

 We define operators Dn.C3, Dn.C4 & Dn.C5 each with higher accuracy: